myrzh/rubik_solver/README.md

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more details.
+Refer to the `LICENSE` file for more details.